LivioAlvarenga/API-Rest-Node-SOLID/README.md

 SHADOW_DATABASE_URL="mysql://OTHER_USER:PASSWORD@HOST:PORT/OTHER_DATABASE_NAME"
 ```

-> I used mysql for production, but you can use postgresql, mariadb, sqlite, sqlserver, mongodb, etc.
+> I used mysql, but you can use postgresql, mariadb, sqlite, sqlserver, mongodb, etc.

 ```typescript
 // Add datasource in prisma.schema to mysql database